-(a) prepare the parts of the appeal book in accordance with the settled indexes for it and this Division;

-(b) prepare as many copies of the appeal book as the registrar orders when settling the indexes for it; (c) ensure that each party to the appeal, or its lawyer, checks the appeal book and signs a certificate that it is correct before it is filed; and

-(d) file the appeal book on or before the date set by the registrar when settling the indexes for it.
+- (a) prepare the parts of the appeal book in accordance with the settled indexes for it and this Division; and - (b) prepare as many copies of the appeal book as the registrar orders when settling the indexes for it; and - (c) ensure that before the appeal book is filed each party to the appeal, or itstheir lawyer, checks the appeal book it and signs a certificate that it is correct before it is filed; Form 14A (Certificate of correctness of appeal book); and - (d) file the appeal book on or before the date set by the registrar when settling the indexes for it. - (2) On the application of a party, a registrar may dispense with the requirement in subrule (1)(c).